matheusamazonas/ttg_site/index.md

 ---
 layout: home
 ---
 Terraced Terrain Generator (TTG) is a tool that can be used in Unity projects to procedurally generate terraced terrain meshes.
+It's open source and it's on [GitHub](https://github.com/matheusamazonas/TTG)!

 ## Contents
 - [Features](#features)